fabiiomariiano/react-native-http-bridge/README.md

 Since 0.6.0 can handle millions of requests at the same time and also includes some very basic support for [React Native QT](https://github.com/status-im/react-native-desktop).

 Since 0.7.0 can delivery files too.
 The folder directory could be passed as parameter of the 'start' function.
+Additionally, can be passed a parameter when request files to try find it in root directory without it extension.

 ## Install